Tock-Beng/TTB/README.md

 ## Technologies Used

 + HTML5
     - The project uses HTML to create the structure of the website.
 + CSS
     - The project uses CSS for styling and layout of to enhance the visual representation of the website.
 + Javascript (ES6)
     - The project uses Javscript for client-side scripting, enabling interactive and dynamic features on the website.

 ## Testing

+1. navigation bar:
+    - click on any page that the user wants to visit, verify that the selected page loads correctly
+    - scroll down on any page, observe that the navigation bar disappears as the user scrolls down
+    - scroll up on any page, verify that the navigation bar reappears as the user scrolls up
+    - Navigate to the home page using the navigation bar.Confirm that the navigation bar is visible upon returning to the home page

+2. music page:
+    - go to the music page on the website
+    - click on any album cover on the page, verify that the page is redirects to the corresponding spotify playlist for the selected album

+3. tour page:
+    - go to the music page on the website
+    - click on any buy tickets button, verify that the users are redirected to external ticket purchase page

+4. about us page:
+    - go to the about us page, confirm that the history of ONE OK ROCK is present
+    - hover the mouse over the members name, verify that the color will turn red
+    - click on the member's name, confirm that the page redirects to the chosen member's instagram

+5. merchandise page:
+    - go to the merchandise page, hover over any item's picuture or description, verify that the color of the item description turns red
+    - confirm that clicking on the item redirects the user to the speific product page in the official store

-1. newsletter:
+6. newsletter:
     - go to the "footer" at the bottom of the page
     - try to submit an empty form and verify that an error message will pop up about the required fields
     - try to submit the form wil valid inputs and verify the success message.

 ## Credits